wizo06/japanese/docs/grammar/fundamentals/inflection.md

 **The only words that have inflection in Japanese are the ENGINES**.

-So far, we learned how to make simple sentences using the main wagon "A" and the engine "B", and we also learned how to describe a noun by using the engine "B".
+So far, we learned how to make simple sentences using the main car "A" and the engine "B", and we also learned how to describe a noun by using the engine "B".
 We're now ready to learn how to express those sentences in negative, past-tense, and negative past-tense.

 First, Let's remind ourselves of the three types of engines: